 Embroidery used to affix ribbons, beads, sequins and stones to fabric.
 The term is derived from the word shaka or yashuku meaning to prick with a needle.
 These designs often originate from India and Pakistan via the tailors and embroiderers from these countries based in the Gulf.
 Different names are given to different types and styles of embroidery based on the type of beads and stones used.

-Gemstone embellishments on a Thawb.
+Gemstone embellishments on a thawb.
 Sultani Collection

 Imfasas

 This is a more modern style of decoration and refers to gemstones.
 During the 1980s coloured crystal gemstones in all shapes and sizes became popular.
 These stones have a glue backing and can be ironed onto fabric.
-It is available as individual stones to create your own designs or as readymade designs and clusters to be attached to cuffs, necklines and hems of thawbs and abayas or as border decorations on a Shaylah.
+It is available as individual stones to create your own designs or as readymade designs and clusters to be attached to cuffs, necklines and hems of thawbs and abayas or as border decorations on a shaylah.

 Maghribi or Moroccan embellishment on a waistcoat.
 From the Sultani Collection